Types of Degrees Electromechanical Engineering Majors Are Getting

 Skills for Electromechanical Engineering Tech Majors

-A major in electromechanical engineering tech prepares you for careers in which the following skill-sets are crucial:
+electromechanical engineering tech majors are found most commonly in careers in which the following skills are important:

 - Troubleshooting - Determining causes of operating errors and deciding what to do about it.

 - Repairing - Repairing machines or systems using the needed tools.